aklump/loft_deploy/docs/source/pantheon.md

 ## Usage

-1. You may use the installed version of terminus with Loft Deploy credentials by doing something like this:
+1. Authenticate using the Loft Deploy credentials with the following:

         ldp terminus site:list

+1. You will then see the absolute path to the terminus binary to use for further commands.

 ---
 ## Files